Nachtalb/reverse_image_search_bot/README.md

 <!-- tocstop -->

 ## How to use me
-Send me images or stickers and I will send you direct reverse image search links for IQDB, Google, TinEye and Bing.
-For anime images I recommend IQDB and TinEye, for other images I recommend to use Google or TinEye.
+Send me images or stickers and I will send you direct reverse image search links for IQDB, Google, TinEye, Yandex and Bing.
+For anime images I recommend IQDB and TinEye, for other images I recommend to use Google Yandex, or TinEye.

 Attention: The best match feature sometimes does not find a best match on TinEye, even though you do when you open the link.
 Why is this?
 This is because TinEye I reached the limit of TinEye's free service.
 TinEye provides 50 searches per